 In this video ‘Postcard from Palm Springs 2016’, HD family advocate and former NBC reporter Charles Sabine presents highlights from CHDI’s 11th Annual Disease Therapeautics Conference, a Forum for Drug Discovery and Development which ran from February 22nd to 25th 2016 in Palm Springs California.
 The message is overwhelmingly positive; a ‘new age of hope is dawning’.

-(Greek, Polish, Russian, Italian, French, Arabic, German, Spanish, Romanian, Finnish and Dutch)
+Here you can find the video subtitled in Greek, Polish, Russian, Italian, French, Arabic, German, Spanish, Romanian, Finnish and Dutch.